rpede/SecureSoftwareDevelopment/assignments/cra.md

 Denmark.
 As a Security Champion, part of your responsibility is to bridge the gap between the company's security team and your own development team.
-The security team are pushing you to get your development team to conform with cybersecurity requirements from <abbr title="Cyber Resilience Act">CRA</abbr>.
+The security team are pushing you to get your development team to complies with cybersecurity requirements from <abbr title="Cyber Resilience Act">CRA</abbr>.

-But whenever you bring up those concerns during daily SCRUM or sprint planning, your team members are quick to brush them aside.
+However, whenever you raise these concerns during daily SCRUM or sprint planning, your teammates are quick to dismiss them.
-Some common arguments they use to shut you down are:
+Some common arguments include:

-"We can't afford to waste time with that now, we need to deliver X feature by the end of this sprint" and "customers pays for features, not for whatever the security team cook up".
+- "We can't afford to waste time with that now, we need to deliver X feature by the end of this sprint"
+- "customers pays for features, not for whatever the security team comes up with".

-You are getting slightly frustrated by the situation, so you devise a plan.
+You are becoming frustrated by the situation, so you decide to take action.
-The plan is to sit down with the security champions from the other development team and make a campaign to raise awareness.
+The plan is to meet with the security champions from the other development teams and plan a campaign to raise awareness.

 ## Task